-Slava Medvedenko Auctions Lakers Title Rings for Ukraine Relief - NewsBreak
+Slava Medvedenko auctions Lakers title rings for Ukraine relief - NewsBreak

 SCP Auctions’ “Lakers Rings for Relief” event closed Friday night.
 Medvedenko’s 2001 ring and his 2002 ring each sold for $126,767, which “blew away any previous result for rings from these years,” auction officials said.

-SCP Auctions will be giving the entire final sale price of both rings to Medvedenko's Fly High Foundation, which supports Ukrainian children by organizing rehabilitation camps for affected kids, restoring the sports infrastructure of the country's schools and launching a network of social sports clubs.
+SCP Auctions will give the entire final sale price of both rings to Medvedenko’s Fly High Foundation, which supports Ukrainian children by organizing rehabilitation camps for affected kids, restoring the sports infrastructure of the country’s schools and launching a network of social sports clubs.

 “We also plan to purchase sports equipment and goods for damaged school gyms in order to return children to classes and physical activity as soon as possible,” Medvedenko said.
 “Sport is a great antidepressant, and our objective is to return happiness to the lives of Ukrainian kids.”